Analysis: The former vice president's name has been at the center of the Ukraine issue.

 Democratic insiders sympathetic to Biden outside his campaign also praised his response but echoed the advice that he should become more aggressive.

 The heart of the Ukraine scandal is the president's effort to get his Ukrainian counterpart to dig up dirt on Biden and his son, Hunter Biden.
-That push was made at a time when the White House was withholding in congressionally appropriated aid to the Eastern European nation and when, as is currently the case, Trump's campaign team saw Biden as the biggest risk to his re-election.
+That push was made at a time when the White House was withholding congressionally appropriated aid to the Eastern European nation and when, as is currently the case, Trump's campaign team saw Biden as the biggest risk to his re-election.

-A former Ukrainian prosecutor told the Washington Post Thursday that an investigation into the gas company for which Hunter Biden served as a board member yielded no evidence that the younger Biden engaged in illegal activity.
+A former Ukrainian prosecutor told The Washington Post on Thursday that an investigation into the gas company for which Hunter Biden served as a board member yielded no evidence that the younger Biden engaged in illegal activity.
 But the absence of evidence hasn't stopped Trump, his campaign and leading surrogates for him from accusing the Bidens of corruption.

 Most Democrats, including Warren fans, believe Biden is being unfairly slimed by Trump, and his rivals have been unified in condemning the president.
 But there are quiet concerns within the party that 2020 could turn into a replay of 2016, when eventual nominee Hillary Clinton's private email server was put on the back burner during the Democratic primary only to resurface as Trump's top weapon against her in the general election.